MIRICALE-TOOLS/Drip/README.md

-# Python Multi-Tool that Utilizes Web Apis
+# Python Multi-Tool with a bunch of random features
-I'm making this tool to expand my knowledge on the following topics: Web APIs, JSON & Web Requests
+I'm making this tool to expand my knowledge and have fun